He woke, his temples throbbing in waves.

-The rondel slung back into the soil, he turned round, dizzying himself to distill his senses, then righting himself, strode toward the gnarled elm.
+The rondel plunged back into the soil, he turned round, dizzying himself to distill his senses, then righting himself, strode toward the gnarled elm.
 Crouching low, he reached into its base feeling the rough fibers tethered to the undersides of bark until his fingers brushed the smooth leather of his rolled up case.

 He pulled it free, unlashed the ties and spread it out, then unfolded the frame convincing the rolled canvas inside to straighten with the screws on either side of its frame.
 He worked quickly; the light threatened to disenchant the late morning image in his mind if he wasn’t careful, careful, but not overly so.

 The angle, the charcoal, the light.
 Let it rest in his sketch, in the study of imagined lips pressed to cheek, temple, breast.
 A study of dichotomies, seduction, interpretation, unrequited anomalies — a sharp intake of frustration, false beginnings.
 Ideas on canvas invent the subtler graces, the stepping stones.
 Yes, add the stones behind, simple, eroded steps to the sweet-water springs of Calliope’s eloquence.
 Metaphors of broken beauty.
 A better beginning, this: a voice that annihilated ambiguous defeat.

 He captured her song now.
 Calliope among the broken-hearted.
 Calliope in the ruins.
-His charcoal-dusted fingers worked the ideas until he lifted light from the shadows, working from tenebrific structures until a form filled the spaces outside of Time, creating something somewhere slightly off center — eldritch and unheralded until he gave it form.
+His charcoal-dusted fingers worked the ideas until he lifted light from the shadows, working from tenebrific structures until a form filled the spaces outside of Memory, creating something somewhere slightly off center — eldritch and unheralded until he gave it form.
 This, he could hold onto.
-Something that spilled into unseen places — ancient, from hidden spaces never intending again to be found…
+Something that spilled into unseen places — eyes from ancient depths, hands laced in dark edges half hidden from view, here.
+She, intending once from before time bled into light, never to be found again…

 ©2020: Zoëtrope in Words.
 All rights reserved.